Whose bright idea was it to think that giving our youth iPhones was a good idea?

 5. Charge their device overnight in main areas of the house

 We have made it a family rule that the kids’ devices are to be left out in the main areas of the house when they head to bed.
-They also know they are to stop texting and posting on social media at 9 pm, kinda like when we had to get off the home phone back in the day.
+They also know they are to stop texting and posting on social media at 9 pm, similar to how we had to get off the family landline back in the day.

 It is interesting to see the texts and alerts that come through from kids that are up late into the night.
 I doubt their parents even realize they are on their phones at unreasonable hours.
 Just avoid this by putting simple rules and boundaries in place.